apache/doris-website/versioned_docs/version-3.0/table-design/index/bloomfilter.md

 ## Indexing Principles

-The BloomFilter index is a type of skip list index based on BloomFilter.
+The BloomFilter index is a type of skip index based on BloomFilter.
 Its principle is to use BloomFilter to skip data blocks that do not meet the specified conditions for equality queries, thereby reducing IO and accelerating queries.

 BloomFilter is a fast lookup algorithm proposed by Bloom in 1970, which uses multiple hash functions.
 It is commonly used in scenarios where quick determination of whether an element belongs to a set is needed without requiring 100% accuracy.
 BloomFilter has the following characteristics: